igneous-systems/python-igneous/README.md

 ## Resources you will find in this repo

-- obviously the most notable one is the Python SDK under `igneous/`.
-The SDK under `igneous/` is also available as a Python package from PyPi : https://pypi.org/project/igneous
 - `docs/` contains documentation about the Igneous API, in particular release notes with each new version of the API
 - `curl/` contains wrappers and example for reaching the Igneous API with `curl`